ovito-org/DistancesAndAnglesOverlay/README.md

 TBD

 ## Parameters
-- "Particle IDs" | `particle_ids`: List of particle identifiers used as modifier input.
+- "Particle IDs" | `particle_ids`: List of *particle identifiers* used as modifier input.
 The list is traversed in order and distances are measured between consecutive particles.
 If the last particle is equal to the first one, all interior angles will be measured.
+If *particle identifiers* are not present in the current data collection *particle indices* will be used as a fallback.
 - "Line width" | `line_width`: Width (in pixel) of all lines.
 Default = 3.
 - "Line color" | `line_color`: Color of all lines.
 Default = (0, 0, 0).
 - "Font size" | `font_size`: Font size for all text labels.
 Default = 0.05.